Playing With Food Benefits: Developing Fine & Gross Motor Skills

 Remember though that every baby has their own timeline and will develop their gross and fine motor skills at their own pace.
 Don’t worry or overthink this timeline.
 Don’t compare to other children.
 Some children take a little longer to develop a confident pincer grasp and that’s absolutely fine.
 Just let them be and have fun during the meal or snack times to practice the pincer grasp.
 If you’re worried about a delayed progression to pincer grasp, consult with a child development therapist.
 But also trust yourself and the natural process and enjoy being the parent!

-With an extensive range of flavours, textures and shapes for every age, Little Bellies makes playing with food so much fun and so easy!
+With an extensive range of flavors, textures and shapes for every age, Little Bellies makes playing with food so much fun and so easy!

 Read more about the role of playing with food in your child’s development in our next article Why is Playing with Food Important?